mlswg/mls-protocol/draft-barnes-mls-protocol.md

 * The init secret from the previous epoch
 * The update secret for the current epoch
 * The handshake message that caused the epoch change
-* The current group ID and epoch
+* The current group identifier (GID) and epoch

 The derivation of the update secret depends on the change being made, as described below.

-For adds, the new user does not know the prior epoch init secret.
+For UserAdd or GroupAdd, the new user does not know the prior epoch init secret.
 Instead, entropy from the prior epoch is added via the update secret, and an all-zero vector with the same length as a hash output is used in the place of the init secret.

 Given these inputs, the derivation of secrets for an epoch proceeds as shown in the following diagram: